Tum Mere Paas Raho

 Tum Mere Paas Raho; (English: Stay Close To Me) is a 2015 Pakistani romantic drama serial written by Inam Hasan for Hum TV.
 The series is directed by Saife Hassan and produced by Momina Duraid.
-It stars Arij Fatyma, Zahid Ahmed, Saba Faisal, Bushra Ansari, Muhammad Mukhtar, Amna Ilyas, Hassan Niazi, Saleem Mairaj and Aisha Khan (Senior).
+It stars Arij Fatyma, Zahid Ahmed, Saba Faisal, Bushra Ansari, Muhammad Mukhtar, Amna Ilyas, Hassan Niazi, Mairaj and Aisha Khan (Senior).
 The drama airs every Wednesday at 8pm.

 Synopsis

 Rabia & Ahmed at long last find happiness when they adopt a child named Tabish.
 As the time passes, Rabia becomes overprotective with the child while Ahmed starts dictating the life of Tabish.
 Tabish's possessive mother refuses to let him marry the girl he likes as she is scared that she will lose him.
 Though she bows to his wishes, she is still reluctant to accept her soon to be daughter-in-law.